What matters most: impacted fetal head at caesarean birth

 Before you start

-• a woman or person who has had an emergency caesarean birth
+• someone who has had an emergency caesarean birth

-• the partner of a woman or person who has had an emergency caesarean birth
+• the partner of someone who has had an emergency caesarean birth

 • We will not ask you to describe any of your experiences.
-You do not have to answer all of the questions if you do not want to.
+You do not have to answer all of the questions if you don’t want to.

 • The survey should take around 20 minutes.